Lufteluke/pi-tin/altoids_assembly.md

 ![](images/drill_guide.png)

-Drill all holes with a 1/8in (3mm) drill bit.
-Drill out the four rear button holes to 3/16in (5mm), using a sacrificial piece of wood on the other side of the tin to keep the metal from tearing.
-Use flush wire cutters to cut out the remaining tab of metal between the holes forming the USB port cutout.
-Using needle files, file the USB port cutout to its final shape and debur the edges of the other holes.
+Drill all holes with a 1/16in (1.5mm) drill bit.
+Drill out the four rear button holes to 3/16in (5mm), gradually increasing drill bit sizes and using a sacrificial piece of wood on the other side of the tin to keep the metal from tearing.
+Drill out the two holes forming the USB port cutout to 1/8in (3mm).
+Use flush wire cutters to cut out the remaining tab of metal between the holes.
+Using needle files or a rotary tool, file the USB port cutout to its final shape and debur the edges of the other holes.

 ![](images/tin_holes.png)